Leicester v Chelsea player ratings - West London Sport

 N’Golo Kante: 7

-A constant presence in all areas of the pitch.
-As relentless as ever.
+A constant presence in all areas of the pitch and as relentless as ever.
 Defensively faultless and full of energy.

 Mason Mount: 7